poetapp/documentation/rdd/separate-file-uploads.md

 > Note: despite the name of the function, no data about the actual private key is leaked in the data url.
 A public key is generated from it instead.

 In the future `issuer` will be a uri that resolves to an Identity Claim.

+> Q: we need a way to allow users of the api to include an additional context that will be used to extend the default context of a work.
+> This should not break the current API but still allow for extensibility.
+How would you like the POST to look?

 ##### Author